-10.1 Heads of Service shall report to the Head of Corporate Services all contracts let and other information required under the Corporate Procurement Strategy, and shall comply with the reporting procedures put in place by the Corporate Procurement Board.
+10.1 Heads of Service shall report to the Head of Corporate Services all contracts let 10.1 and other information required under the Corporate Procurement Strategy, and shall comply with the reporting procedures put in place by the Corporate Procurement Board.
 10.2 Unless an exception is made by the council for any class or value of contracts, the Responsible Officer shall ensure that reports are brought to the Corporate Procurement Board, on a quarterly basis, on those matters specified in the Corporate Procurement Strategy and otherwise as required by the Council Executive or the Corporate Procurement Board.
-10.3 An annual Procurement Strategy review will be conducted and reported annually to the Policy Development and Scrutiny Panel.
+10.3 An annual Procurement Strategy review will be conducted and reported annually 40.4 to the Policy Development and Scrutiny Panel.
 10.4 The Annual Procurement Report, as required by the Procurement Reform (Scotland) Act 2014 will be brought to the Council Executive prior to publication.
 An update, reporting on the first 6 month of the financial year, will also be reported to Council Executive.
 10.5 As well as ensuring amendments and updates are made as required, the Responsible Officer shall carry out a review of these Standing Orders at least once in each administrative term and shall report the outcome to PDSP and Council Executive.
-10.6 Annually to the Council Executive on the regulated contracts awarded, extended or renewed as a result of recommendations from the Health and Social Care Partnership Contract Advisory Group.
+10.6 Reporting on H&SCP contract activity will be carried out as follows: - Annually to the Council Executive on the regulated contracts awarded, extended or renewed as a result of recommendations from the Health and Social Care Partnership Contract Advisory Group.
 Biannually to Social Policy Policy Development and Scrutiny Panel on the regulated contracts awarded, extended or renewed as a result of recommendations from the Health and Social Care Partnership Contract Advisory Group.
 10.7 The Responsible Officer shall maintain a corporate contract register, comply with the statutory requirements for annual procurement reports, and comply with publication duties, all in accordance with the 2014 Act.